microsoft/botframework-solutions/docs/_docs/virtual-assistant/tutorials/create-assistant/typescript/2-download-and-install.md

 ## Download and install
 1. Download and install the [Node Package Manager (NPM)](https://nodejs.org/en/).
+    > Note that Node version 10.14.1 or higher is required for the Bot Frameork CLI
 1. Download and install [PowerShell Core](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-6).
 1. Download and install the Bot Framework CLI tools: